Types of repairs

 - broken heating (between 30 April and 1 November)

 - total or partial loss of water supply

 - blocked toilet, sink, bath or basin

 - tap which cannot be turned

 This is a repair that is non-urgent and doesn't negatively affect the use of your home.

 The estimated repair time is within 20 working days.

 Examples of a routine repair:

-This is a repair where we are able to ensure better value for money by including them in a maintenance programme.
+This is a repair where we are able to make better value for money by including them in a maintenance programme.

-We will inform you that your repair has been included into a maintenance programme and will contact you prior to beginning the programmed works.
+We will let you know that your repair has been included into a maintenance programme.
+We will contact you before the programmed works starts.